100 Notable alumni of

 -

 Robert Houghwout Jackson was an American lawyer, jurist, and politician who served as an associate justice of the U.S. Supreme Court from 1941 until his death in 1954.
 He had previously served as United States Solicitor General and United States Attorney General, and is the only person to have held all three of those offices.
-Jackson was also notable for his work as Chief United States Prosecutor at the Nuremberg trials of Nazi war criminals following World War II.
+Jackson was also notable for his work at the Nuremberg trials prosecuting Nazi war criminals following World War II.
 Jackson developed a reputation as one of the best writers on the Supreme Court and one of the most committed to enforcing due process as protection from overreaching federal agencies.

 -